MXenes: Biological properties

-Compared to graphene oxide, which has been widely reported as an antibacterial agent, Ti2C MXene shows lack of antibacterial properties.
-On the other hand, MXene of Ti3C2 MXene shows a higher antibacterial efficiency toward both Gram-negative E. coli and Gram-positive B. subtilis.
-Colony forming unit and regrowth curves showed that more than 98% of both bacterial cells lost viability at 200 μg/mL Ti3C2 colloidal solution within 4 h of exposure.
-Damage to the cell membrane was observed, which resulted in release of cytoplasmic materials from the bacterial cells and cell death.
-The principal in vitro studies of cytotoxicity of 2D sheets of MXenes showed promise for applications in bioscience and biotechnology.
-Presented studies of anticancer activity of the Ti3C2 MXene was determined on two normal (MRC-5 and HaCaT) and two cancerous (A549 and A375) cell lines.
-The cytotoxicity results indicated that the observed toxic effects were higher against cancerous cells compared to normal ones.
-The mechanisms of potential toxicity were also elucidated.
-It was shown that Ti3C2 MXene may affect the occurrence of oxidative stress and, in consequence, the generation of reactive oxygen species (ROS).
-Further studies on Ti3C2 MXene revealed potential of MXenes as a novel ceramic photothermal agent used for cancer therapy.
+Compared to graphene oxide, which has antibacterial properties, Ti2C MXene does not.
+However, MXene of Ti3C2 MXene shows a higher antibacterial efficiency toward both Gram-negative E. coli and Gram-positive B. subtilis.
+More than 98% of both bacterial cells lost viability at 200 μg/mL Ti3C2 colloidal solution within 4 h of exposure.
+Damage to the cell membrane was observed, which resulted in release of cytoplasmic materials from the cells and cell death.
+The principal in vitro studies of cytotoxicity of 2D MXene sheets showed promise for applications in bioscience and biotechnology.
+Studies of anticancer activity of Ti3C2 was determined on two normal (MRC-5 and HaCaT) and two cancerous (A549 and A375) cell lines.
+Cytotoxicity results indicated that the observed toxic effects were higher against cancerous cells compared to normal ones.
+Potential toxicity mechanisms include, e.g., that Ti3C2 MXene may affect oxidative stress and, in consequence, the generation of reactive oxygen species (ROS).
+Further studies on Ti3C2 MXene revealed the potential of MXenes as a novel ceramic photothermal agent in cancer therapy.
 In neuronal biocompatibility studies, neurons cultured on Ti3C2 are as viable as those in control cultures, and they can adhere, grow axonal processes, and form functional networks.
+A 2025 study extended this work for the first time to astrocytes, showing that physiologically relevant concentrations of Ti3C2Tx MXene flakes are biocompatible, with preserved cell viability, morphology, and calcium signaling in astrocyte cultures.